 If you notice blood in the sink when you brush your teeth, or that your gums appear red and swollen, you may be seeing the first signs of gum disease, or gingivitis.
 Now is a great time to contact Toronto Lakeshore Dental because we can help you successfully manage your condition with a thorough cleaning and improvements that we’ll recommend for your home care routine.
 Many patients are even able to reverse their gingivitis at this stage before it progresses any further.

 The more advanced stage of gum disease is known as periodontitis.
 In this stage, you may notice that your gums are receding and your teeth begin to feel mobile.
 Periodontitis requires a cleaning known as scaling and root planing.
 This deep cleaning gets below the gum line to remove the cause of your infection, which is a heavy buildup of tartar.
 Our dentists may also recommend antibiotic therapy or gum surgery for severe cases of periodontitis.

 Periodontal Health and Your Overall Health

-Recent studies indicate that there is a connection with your periodontal health and other health concerns in the body such as diabetes, heart disease, high blood pressure, stroke, and vice versa.
+Recent studies indicate that there is a connection between your periodontal health and other health concerns in the body such as diabetes, heart disease, high blood pressure, stroke, and vice versa.
 We now understand that the bacteria that cause gum disease can enter the bloodstream and contribute to the inflammation causing these other health issues.

-This is known as the oral systemic connection, and from this information we’ve learned that it’s never been more important to take good care of your oral health in order to maintain your overall health and well being.
+This is known as the oral-systemic connection, and from this information, we’ve learned that it’s never been more important to take good care of your oral health in order to maintain your overall health and well being.
 If you find yourself facing gum disease, your team at Toronto Lakeshore Dental can help no matter what stage it’s in.

 Protect Your Oral Health